-- on an actual basis; and - on an as adjusted basis to give effect to (i) the Transactions and (ii) the sale by us of Class A shares at the initial public offering price of \$14.00 per Class A share, after deducting underwriting discounts and commissions and estimated offering expenses, and the application of the proceeds from this offering, each as described under "Use of Proceeds."
+- on an actual basis; and - on an as adjusted basis to give effect to (i) the Transactions and (ii) the sale by us of Class A shares at the initial public offering price of \$15.00 per Class A share (which is the proposed initial public offering price on the cover page of this prospectus), after deducting underwriting discounts and commissions and estimated offering expenses, and the application of the proceeds from this offering, each as described under "Use of Proceeds."

+The as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this table in conjunction with "Summary-Formation Transactions and Structure," "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes contained elsewhere in this prospectus.

 As of September 30, 2018

-Actual As Adjusted
+Actual As Adjusted (1)

-(Dollars n tho ousands)
+(Dollars in thousands)

-Cash and cash equivalents \$ 51,903 \$ 309,503
+Cash and cash equivalents \$ 51,903 \$ 328,353

-Total debt (1) 121,970 121,970
+Total debt (2) 121,970 121,970

 Members' equity/Shareholders' equity

 Members' equity 426,741

 Accumulated deficit (123,694) (14,808)

 Accumulated other comprehensive income 3,109 372

-Class A shareholders - Public 81,920
+Class A shareholders - Public 84,176

 Class B shareholders - New Fortress Energy Holdings

-Total members' equity/shareholders' equity 306,156 67,484
+Total members' equity/shareholders' equity 306,156 69,740

-Non-controlling interests (72 496,201
+Non-controlling interests (72) 512,794

-Total capitalization \$ 428,054 \$ 685,655
+Total capitalization \$ 428,054 \$ 704,504